Azure/fta-architecturalreview/articles/devtest.md

 * **Are you aware of the Health Endpoint Monitoring pattern?
 Have you implemented this in your solution?**

     Implement health monitoring by sending requests to an endpoint on the application.
-The application should perform the necessary checks, and return an indication of its status.
+The application should perform the necessary checks and return an indication of its status.
 A health monitoring check typically combines two factors:

     * The checks (if any) performed by the application or service in response to the request to the health verification endpoint.
     * Analysis of the results by the tool or framework that performs the health verification check.

     > [Health Endpoint Monitoring Pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/health-endpoint-monitoring)

-* **Facilitate hypothesis based development**
+* **Facilitate hypothesis-based development**

     Be confident in your deployment and rollback mechanisms, get meaningful data and telemetry that allows to track feature adoption, usage as you experiment and test assumptions